keboola/app-snowflake-dwh-manager/README.md

-`business_schemas`: array of schema names to be assigned to the new user as read-only `schemas`: array of objects containing schema name to be assigned to the new user and permission to assign (read|write) `disabled`: user is not be able to log in while their account is disabled
+`business_schemas`: array of schema names to be assigned to the new user as read-only `schemas`: array of objects containing schema name to be assigned to the new user and permission to assign (read|write) `disabled`: user is not be able to log in while their account is disabled `statement_timeout`: Amount of time, in seconds, after which a running SQL statement is canceled.
+    - For *schema config* it applies to schema's default RW user.
+    - For *user config* it applies to the user himself.

 ## Changing access configs